DozFire-College/minecraft-threejs-multiplayer/README.md

 -  3.2 Create new dir and file in client: ./network/NetworkManager.ts -> ✅
 -  3.3 Update main.ts: Add const SERVER_URL -> ✅
 4. Update client and server:
   - 4.1 Update world generation.
-The world should be one for everyone -> ❌
+The world should be one for everyone -> ✅
   - 4.2 Update client.
-The client must request peace from the server and leave all block handling on the server. -> ❌
+The client must request peace from the server and leave all block handling on the server. -> ✅
   - 4.3 Update Terrain.
-Make the server push out block changes. -> ❌
+Make the server push out block changes. -> ✅
 5. Add player models. -> ❌
+6. Add Nicknames. -> ❌
+7. Hosting this REPO -> ❌
 ## Extras inssues

 1. Add water. -> ❌